-Wellington City Council and the Tawa Valley Pathway Walkway Committee (a local community group) have been working together on a shared walkway and cycle route.
+Wellington City Council and the Tawa Valley Pathway Walkway Committee (a local community group) worked together to build a shared walkway and cycle route.
 The route follows the rail corridor and provides a new shared pathway from Willowbank Park to Kenepuru Railway Station.

-The shared path will provide a safer cycling route and encourage more people to get about on foot or by bike.
+The shared path provides a safer cycling route and encourage more people to get about on foot or by bike.
 The 5km walkway links to nearby streets, the shopping centre and other key spots like railway stations, schools, recreational areas and parks.

-The Council is has worked closely with the local community on this project.
+The Council worked closely with the local community on this project.

 News - Tawa Gets Set for Double Celebration 13.05.14